Making Single Guitar Pickups

 When you’re making single coil guitar pickups for the first time, you don’t need to worry if the magnets are at different heights, like the above image, but just so you know, the taller magnets will be closer to the string and have more output.
 The height difference of the magnets is called a “stagger.”
 You might concern yourself with the stagger of the magnets if you feel a certain string was getting drowned out by the others, or if another string was too loud.

 Another reason is that the strings follow the neck, so a curved neck would have strings at different heights in relation to a flat pickup.
 The middle strings would be farther away than the strings on the ends, so you might choose to stagger your pickup so that the magnets for the D and G strings are a little taller.

 - Steel Posts

 There are dozens of different kinds of screws that you can use.
 Every possible length, width, and style of head can be found if you look hard enough.
 The ones that you use will depend on your design, and what you have available.
-They need to be steel, six of them need to be fitted into the bobbin (one directly under each guitar string), and they shouldn’t be too long or too short.
-We will need to stick one or more bar magnets on the bottom of the flatwork and if our posts are too long, they could make the magnets wobble or sit at incorrect angles.
+They need to be steel — six of them need to be fitted into the bobbin (one directly under each guitar string), and they shouldn’t be too long or too short.
+We will need to stick one or more bar magnets on the bottom of the flatwork.
+If the posts are too long, they could make the magnets wobble or sit at incorrect angles.

-Another small detail that we might want to consider when we choose our posts is that many pickups come with adjustable pole pieces.
-If you choose posts that resemble those, someone might get the idea that the posts in the pickup that you build are adjustable, but in this simple first time pickup they will not be.
+Another small detail that we might want to consider is that many pickups come with adjustable pole pieces.
+If you choose posts that resemble those, someone might get the idea that the posts in the pickup that you build are adjustable, but in this simple first-time pickup they won’t be.